 PenPal Schools connects over 100,000 students in 170 countries to learn together.
-PenPals ages 8 and up collaborate through high-quality online courses to learn about cultures and global challenges while practicing language and technology skills.
+PenPals ages 8 and up collaborate through free high-quality online courses to learn about cultures and global challenges while practicing language and technology skills.
 Weekly lessons can be completed at any time from any device to easily fit into busy class schedules.
 Preview one of our courses.

 Frequently Asked Questions